Prerequisite Setup

 }

-will pass validation as long as it satisfies any rule in either the username
+passes if it matches any rule in either group username

 or username_nl